Author: | Enrico Tassi |

 It is up to the programmer to catch and report parse errors.

-Last, (good) Elpi programs should fail reporting intellegible error messages, as the previous one.
+Last, (good) Elpi programs should fail reporting intelligible error messages, as the previous one.

 If they just fail, they produce the following generic error: